Okay, I wish to announce the delayed start of the program today.

 And we're trying to do the best.

-And we're rebuilding some of these homes, and now here comes a bunch of soiled sport in a little little ignoramous environmentalist wackos complaining that we're using the wrong kind of wood.
+And now here comes a bunch of soiled sport, little ignoramus environmentalist wackos complaining that we're using the wrong kind of wood, that we are illegally logging timber over there.

 And how about this?

-The uh the chimpanzees name is Congo.
+The chimpanzee's name is Congo.

 Now, Warhol's and Renoir's work didn't sell at all, but bidders lavished attention on the paintings by the chimpanzee.

-An American bidder named Howard Hong, who described himself as an enthusiast of modern contemporary painting, purchased the lot of paintings for $26,352, including a buyer's premium.
+An American bidder named Howard Hong, who described himself as an enthusiast of modern and contemporary painting, purchased the lot of paintings for $26,352, including a buyer's premium.

-The sale price surpassed predictions that priced Congo's paintings between a thousand and five fifteen hundred dollars.
+The sale price surpassed predictions that priced Congo's paintings between $1,000 and $1,500.

-Harold Rutkowski, director of modern and contemporary art at Bonham's, said we had no idea what these things were worth.
+Harold Rutkowski, director of modern and contemporary art at Bonhams, said, we had no idea what these things were worth.

 We just put them in for our own amusement.

-Congo, the artist, the chimpanzee, born in 1954, uh produced about 400 drawings and paintings between ages two and four.
+Congo, the artist, the chimpanzee, born in 1954, produced about 400 drawings and paintings between ages two and four.

 He died in 1964 of tuberculosis.